mdmrk/SDL/README.md

 # SDL on Zig

-This is a fork of [SDL](https://www.libsdl.org/), packaged for Zig (Initially by Andrew Kelley) and in-sync with the latest SDL releases in the main repository.
+This is a fork of [SDL](https://www.libsdl.org/), packaged for Zig (Initially by Andrew Kelley) and in-sync with the latest SDL 3 version in the main repository.
 Unnecessary files have been deleted, and the build system has been replaced with `build.zig`

 ## Usage